GrantMCA93/Project5-Full-Stack-Frameworks/README.md

 #Credits

-##Content
-The text for section Y was copied from the Wikipedia article Z

 ##Media
-The photos used in this site were obtained from ...
+All the images used on this website were found on google, all the images licenses are Free to modify, share and use commerically.

 ##Acknowledgements
-Mentor:- Chris Zielinski  ckz8780@gmail.com insperation for the project was taken from - https://github.com/MiroslavSvec/project-5
+Mentor:- Chris Zielinski  ckz8780@gmail.com
+TO help me with the coding of thsi webiste i used this similar project - https://github.com/MiroslavSvec/project-5